phcurado/daisy_ui_components/README.md

 ### DaisyUI Assets

-Phoenix 1.8+ uses `tailwind` and `daisyui`, configured out of the box.
+Phoenix 1.8+ uses `tailwind` and `daisyui` configured out of the box.
 If your project is using an older version of Phoenix, you can install the `daisyui` package manually.
 Follow the official [DaisyUI installation guide](https://daisyui.com/docs/install/) to install the package.

 ### Configuration